-- Where a townhouse is on a corner site, the townhouse must allow a side setback to allow for landscaping and windows overlooking the street. - If a lot is not within a designated medium or higher density area, and is smaller than 400m2, a minimum of 25 percent garden area must be provided. - 10.
-All development abutting open space must be well articulated and facilitate passive surveillance with windows, balconies, and pedestrian access points. - 11.
-Development should avoid the rear of properties or blank walls abutting open space. - 12.
-Rear laneways must incorporate opportunities for lighting and explore opportunities to increase permeability through the use of landscape treatments.
+R45 All development façades must be articulated to create visual interest.
+R46 Medium density developments, higher density developments and non-residential uses must nominate designated areas for waste collection and building services, ensure they are appropriately integrated into the development and generally screened from the public realm.
+R47 Front fencing for dwellings must be at least 50 percent transparent to provide for passive surveillance and low scale (less than 1.5 metres).
+R48 Where a townhouse is on a corner site, the townhouse must allow a side setback to allow for landscaping and windows overlooking the street.
+R49 If a lot is not within a designated medium or higher density area, and is smaller than 400m2, a minimum of 25 percent garden area must be provided.
+R50 All development abutting open space must be well articulated and facilitate passive surveillance with windows, balconies, and pedestrian access points.
+R51 Rear laneways must incorporate opportunities for lighting and explore opportunities to increase permeability through the use of landscape treatments.
+Guidelines G35 Development should avoid the rear of properties or blank walls abutting

-3.2.5 Specific Precinct Guidelines
+4.2.5 Specific Precinct Guidelines